yoyoyoseob/ios-variable-scope-ios-0615-public/README.md

     NSLog(@"After the loop, i is %lu", i);  // But not here!
 Compiler error.
     ```

-4. Within a scope, variables become available only after they are declared.

-    ```objc
-    if(2 < 4) {
-        i = 2;  // Compiler error
-        NSInteger i;
-    }
-    ```

-5. Code outside of a scope (e.g., at the top of a file) is available across the whole file.
+4. Code outside of a scope (e.g., at the top of a file) is available across the whole file.
 This includes definitions of classes and methods, and the contents of `#import`ed things.

 Classes have a few small additions, most of which you've already seen: